jpegzilla/emerald/readme.md

 - added dark mode and set it on by default
 - clicking on "add palette" no longer creates a palette with one empty pigment in it
 - color palettes and settings like dark / light mode now persist through reloads via localstorage

+**patch notes: v0112**
+- fixed the palette controller that was giving me grey hairs